bw-math/bw-math/source/assignments/problems/probability/03_RANDOM_VARIABLES.rst

 | :math:`P(x)` |    |    |     |
 +--------------+----+----+-----+

+Use this table to answer the following questions.

 	b.
 What is the expected value of the net contribution to the charity for one play of the game?

 	c.
 The charity would like to receive a net contribution of $500 from this game.
 What is the fewest number of times the game must be played for the expected value of the net contribution to be at least $500 ?

 	d.
 Based on last year’s event, the charity anticipates that the Spin the Pointer game will be played 1,000 times.
 The charity would like to know the probability of obtaining a net contribution of at least $500 in 1,000 plays of the game.
 The mean and standard deviation of the net contribution to the charity in 1,000 plays of the game are $700 and $92.79, respectively.
 Use the normal distribution to approximate the probability that the charity would obtain a net contribution of at least $500 in 1,000 plays of the game.